sh95014/AppleWin/.github/README.md

 lipo -create -arch arm64 /opt/homebrew/lib/$1 -arch x86_64 /usr/local/homebrew/lib/$1 -output $1
 ```

-You'll need to run that script for everything that the "StaticWrapper Universal" target needs to link against, which are currently `libintl.a`, `libglib-2.0.a`, `libslirp.a`, and `libboost_program_options.a`.
+You'll need to run that script for everything that the "StaticWrapper Universal" target needs to link against, which are currently `libintl.a`, `libglib-2.0.a`, and `libslirp.a`.
 The Xcode project expects them to be placed in `../universal/` relative to itself but you can change that to your liking.

 ## Build sa2